spotcache/SpotLoader/README.md

-# Spotify Song Downloader & Ad Blocker Browser Extension
+# Spotify Ad Blocker Browser Extension

 ## 🎵 Overview
-The Spotify Song Downloader & Ad Blocker is a browser extension that enables users to download their favorite Spotify tracks directly to their devices while also blocking ads for an uninterrupted listening experience.
+The Spotify Ad Blocker is a browser extension that enables users to block ads for an uninterrupted listening experience.
 This extension is lightweight, fast, and designed to enhance your Spotify experience.

 ⚠️ **Disclaimer**: This extension is intended for personal and educational purposes only.
 Please ensure you comply with Spotify's Terms of Service and your local copyright laws.

 ---

 ## 🚀 Features
-### Song Downloader
-- Download Spotify songs with a single click.
-- Save audio in MP3, FLAC, or WAV formats.
-- Automatically fetch song metadata (artist, album, cover art).
-- Lightweight and easy to install.

 ### Ad Blocker
 - Skip all Spotify ads automatically.